-As early as January 2015, public notices were placed in various daily newspapers in order New commission members to ensure timely appointment of new commission members.
-Additionally, numerous professional associations and NGOs at both the federal and the Laender level were specifically made aware of these listings to enable these positions to be filled in a genderbalanced, pluralistic, multidisciplinary and multi-ethnic way.
+As early as January 2015, public notices were placed in various daily newspapers in order to ensure timely appointment of new commission members.
+Additionally, numerous professional associations and NGOs at both the federal and the Laender level were specifically made aware of these listings to enable these positions to be filled in a gender-balanced, pluralistic, multidisciplinary and multiethnic way.
 As was the case in 2012, interest in participating in the OPCAT mechanism was fortunately exceptionally high.
 Of the 64 applicants for the three positions as heads of commissions, 14 were invited to a 45-minute interview, when they were questioned by the Human Rights Advisory Council and by the members of the AOB.

-The following heads of commissions were appointed: Verena Murschetz, Professor of Criminal Law and Criminal Procedural Law, for Commission 1 (Tyrol/Vorarlberg); Gabriele Fischer, university professor and Head of Addiction Research and Therapy at the Centre for Public Health of the Medical University Vienna for Commission 3 (Styria/Carinthia) and Heinz Mayer, university professor and former Dean of the Faculty of Law of the University of Vienna for Commission 5 (Vienna/Lower Austria).
+The following heads of commissions were appointed: Verena Murschetz, Professor of Criminal Law and Criminal Procedural Law, for Commission 1 (Tyrol/Vorarlberg); Gabriele Fischer, university professor and Head of Addiction Research and Therapy at the Centre for Public Health of the Medical University Vienna for Commission 3